xeodou/resume/index.md

 ---

-Full-Stack Developer, focus on JavaScript and new technologies, love open source, currently work and live in Shanghai, China.
+Software Engineer, focus on solving complex problems and new technologies, love open source, currently work and live in Shanghai, China.

 * Blog: [xeodou.me](https://xeodou.me)
 * Date of Birth: 10-10-1991